ashishmangla0/frontend-hire/CONTRIBUTING.md

 5. [Community](#community)

 ## Code of Conduct
 By participating in this project, you are expected to uphold our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please read it before contributing.

 ## Content Contribution Guide

+> [!NOTE] Content License
+> By contributing content to the platform, you agree that your contributions will be licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This allows others to share, copy, redistribute, and adapt your work, as long as they give appropriate credit to you as the original creator.

 We're always looking for high-quality content to help frontend developers learn and grow.
 Here's how you can contribute content: